casper-network/docs-archive/part-a/02-naive-blockchain.md

 Case 1: new block

-1. Take desired subset of transactions $trans$ from $deploys-buffer$ (this part of behaviour is subject to separate spec; on this level of abstraction we accept any strategy of picking transactions from the buffer).
+1. Take desired subset of transactions $trans$ from $deploys-buffer$ (this part of behavior is subject to separate spec; on this level of abstraction we accept any strategy of picking transactions from the buffer).
 2. Apply $trans$ sequentially on top of $merged–gs$.
 Let $post–gs$ be the resulting global state.
 3. Create new block:
    - block id = hash of the binary representation of this block